Braden is my grandson through my son, Wade.

 Around October/November, I received a phone call from President Madsen, asking me to come to the mission office.
 After visiting (an interview) for a few minutes, he extended the call to me to serve as an assistant to direct the Youth Program for the mission as well as oversee the MIA (Mutual Improvement Association – now YM & YW) for the North and South Regions of the mission.
 South was Rhode Island, Connecticut, and Massachusetts.
 North was Vermont, New Hampshire, Maine, and the Maritime Provinces of Canada (New Brunswick, Nova Scotia, Newfoundland, and Prince Edward Island).

 He also called me to work with a member and friend of his, Loren Dunn, who worked for the New England Council.
 Our project called for a mission-wide distribution of Books of Mormon to all of the mayors where missionaries were serving.
 These were the large Books of Mormon that had the Arnold Friberg paintings in them.
 This program was a huge success with enormous media exposure.

 President Madsen also called me to organize three different Youth Conferences (Springfield, Mass., Sharon, Vermont, and Halifax, Nova Scotia) where we invited Elaine Cannon and the 3-D’s (folk singing group).

 Our first three conferences were so successful we did it again (same format) five months later.
 I served as an assistant to President Madsen for nine months and needless to say, it was thrilling and rewarding.
 I loved him and I knew that he loved me.
 My companion for seven of those months was Elder Lynn Fisher.

-I was released the middle of July, 1963.
+I was released in the middle of July 1963.